University of Illinois Springfield: Campus

-The University of Illinois Springfield is located six miles southeast of Springfield, occupying 740 acres of prairie land adjacent to Lake Springfield and Lincoln Land Community College.
+The University of Illinois Springfield is located six miles southeast of downtown Springfield, occupying 740 acres of prairie land adjacent to Lake Springfield and Lincoln Land Community College.
 In 1841, the land was acquired by Thomas Strawbridge Jr., a prosperous saddler and harness maker in Springfield.
 The Thomas Strawbridge homestead, constructed around 1845, still stands on the south edge of the University of Illinois Springfield campus and was restored in 2012.

 Today, there are three easily identifiable areas on campus: Legacy Campus, SSU Permanent Construction, and the University of Illinois era.
 The first permanent construction on campus, Brookens Library was completed in 1976 and the Public Affairs Center, was completed in Fall of 1980.
 These buildings were the first part of a master plan of 1970–1971 that called for an "urban campus" surrounded by restored prairie land, free of all vehicular traffic and easily navigable by pedestrians.
 All permanent campus buildings would be located within a "ring road", now known as University Drive.
 The Public Affairs Center also houses Sangamon Auditorium, a 2,018 seat concert hall and performing arts center built in 1981.
 It occupies the entire second level of the Public Affairs Center.